 Narrated by Lilly Bere, On Canaan’s Side opens as she mourns the loss of her grandson, Bill.
 The story then goes back to the moment Lilly was forced to flee Dublin, at the end of the First World War, and follows her life through into the new world of America, a world filled with both hope and danger.
 It’s the hugely enjoyable new novel from Sebastian Barry, author of the Costa-winning The Secret Scripture, just longlisted for this year’s Man Booker Prize for Fiction.

-If you’re going to be anywhere near London or Edinburgh in August, or County Dublin in September, or Cheltenham, Bath or Belfast in October, I urge you to try to see Sebastian in conversation at any of the festivals or bookshop events he’s doing (more details on our events page tbc).
+If you’re going to be anywhere near London or Edinburgh in August, or County Dublin in September, or Cheltenham, Bath or Belfast in October, I urge you to try to see Sebastian in conversation at any of the festivals or bookshop events he’s doing.
 There’s no one better at bringing their books to life.
-In the meantime, we were lucky to have a few minutes of the author’s time to find out more on the novel, family history, America, bluegrass music and the novelist’s lot …
+In the meantime, we were lucky to have a few minutes of the author’s time to find out more on the novel, family history, America, bluegrass music and the novelist’s lot.

 A Q & A with Sebastian Barry …

 I wanted to start by asking you if you could say a little about the title of your new novel, On Canaan’s Side.
 Where it comes from and whether you had it before you began?

 SB: It’s the name of an American folk hymn, if that’s the phrase.
 It’s actually not an especially beautiful song maybe.
 I was reading somewhere about the day Dr Martin Luther King was killed.
 It mentioned a remark by one of the appalled newsreaders, that the tragedy was compounded by the fact that he was killed ‘on Canaan’s side’, that is to say, in a country of refuge and safety.